PX-bench

 Resilience

-Rubrics include: long-content overflow, responsive layout across breakpoints, rendering under API failure, and performance under real network conditions.
+Rubrics include: long-content overflow, responsive layout across breakpoints, rendering under API failure, and slow-network performance.

 Accessibility